CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: System Model

 \subsection{CoMP-Enhanced FFS}

 As mentioned previously, in CM for FFS network, DUs are capable of serving users with impoverished channels using CoMP transmissions, i.e., signal quality can be substantially improved.
 Note that each DU can flexibly decide the mode to meet individual service requirement.
-We consider a power level difference (PLD) method to determine the necessity of CoMP transmissions \cite{joint}, which implicitly indicates the quality of corresponding channel.
+We consider a PLD method to determine the necessity of CoMP transmissions \cite{joint}, which implicitly indicates the quality of corresponding channel.
 We assume that the serving DU will serve its nearest users, however, other non-serving DUs will provoke interferences to desirable users deteriorating rate performance.
 Therefore, the central CU will convert interferences from the other DUs into CoMP based signals if the estimated received power of PLD from the other DUs are sufficiently high to menace desired transmission.
-In other words, the UE with poor signal quality will be served by more that one DUs enabling CoMP mechanism.
+In other words, the user with low signal quality will be served by more than one DU enabling CoMP mechanism.
 We define $\mathcal{C}$ as the serving DU set of the reference user.
 We consider that all DUs are sorted and indexed based on increments of distance from DUs to reference user, and therefore the first element of $\mathcal{C}$ denotes the nearest DU providing the strongest signal and acting as the mandatory serving DU.
 Moreover, the PLD between the nearest DU and DU $n$ is defined as $\upsilon_{n} =\frac{{r}_{1}^{-\alpha}}{r_{n}^{-\alpha}}$, where $\alpha$ is the pathloss exponent and $r_n$ is the distance between the reference user and the $n$-th nearest DU.
-Note that from long-term perspectives, small-scale fading is averaged as a constant, whilst only distance-based large-scale fading will influence the channel \cite{pld_comp}.
+Note that inspired from stochastic geometry theory under randomly distributed users, small-scale channel fading (appropriate for instantaneous transmission model) is averaged, whilst only distance-based large-scale fading will significantly influence the channel quality \cite{pld_comp} and accordingly system performance.
 Based on PLD method, the strategy of DU $n\in \mathcal{C}$ to serve the reference user under service $\s$ can be determined as